jnahuel46/todo-jquery/README.md

 # Todo-Challenge - Modal Challenge

 This project is a task management application developed with Next.js, allowing users to perform CRUD operations on a task list.
 The application employs both server-side rendering (SSR) and client-side rendering (CSR) and is organized following the Atomic Design approach.
+Also in this project its included the Modal Challenge, for more information go to README-JQUERY.md.

 #### Data Handling Clarification